 Small purchases are the best way of utilizing secure credit cards.
 One or two small purchases every month will show the credit bureaus that you’re using your card, so you’ll effectively build good credit.

-Also, you’ll have low monthly bills to pay, so you won’t have to worry about not being able to provide full payments.
+You’ll also have low monthly bills to pay, so you won’t have to worry about not being able to make full payments.

 9. What Should I Look for When Choosing One?